Blog

 You can add as many dimensions as needed, provided your naming conventions remain consistent across platforms.
 Setting up dimensions involves the same steps for each.
 I’ll demonstrate specific examples for Stage, Platform, and Channel that you can replicate as needed below.

-Stage Dashboard Dimension
+Stage Google Looker Studio Performance Dashboard Dimension

 For the stage, we need to parse out each stage in the campaign name.
 To do this, we will use the IFS function in conjunction with the REGEX function to look for a condition that matches.
 Keep in mind that the IFS function returns a value that corresponds to the first true condition.
 We will nest the IFS function in an ARRAYFORMULA so that it auto-populates down all rows.